DDI-Talent/ddi-talent.github.io/README_DEV.md

 // if you're just joining the project, try install.packages('renv')

 # this will restore libraries. you might wanna do this after pulling.
+Choose "1: Activate the project and use the project library", you might have to do it twice
 renv::restore()

 # (if you added new libraries) this will create a new record which can be restored.
 Choose 2: Install the packages, then snapshot.